Bombylius major: Activity

-The fly is mostly active during day hours when the weather conditions are warm and sunny.
+The fly is mostly active during the day in warm and sunny weather conditions.
 B. major is attracted to sunnier places and is more likely to pollinate these areas, with a larger average of flower visits in areas of higher amounts of sunshine.
 The fly will hide in the trees during the night and usually dart away from a cast shadow.